GreptimeTeam/docs/getting-started/overview.md

 - [Process Data with Python][4]
 - [Visualize data][5]

-As an example, we will create a time-series table to store system metrics from hosts in IDC.
+We create a time-series table to store system metrics from hosts in IDC as an example.

 [1]: ./create-a-time-series-table.md
 [2]: ./add-time-series-data.md